 If you’re keen to avoid the high-season tourist rush, consider visiting the area in September or October, when you can enjoy the area’s ‘Indian Summer’.

-Planning a holiday to Newport Beach in 2019?
+Planning a holiday to Newport Beach?